 For CDBG, funds are awarded through competitive applications, other than the small portion directed to TDHCA to support Colonia SHCs.
 TDA ensures that communities in each region of the state receive grants, however current funding levels only support approximately one third of all applications.
-Regional Review Committees determine priorities for awarding most of the funds, which promotes local control but can result in certain types of communities being less competitive in the application process.
+Regional Review Committees determine priorities for awarding most of the funds, which promotes local control but can result in certain types of communities being more or less competitive in the application process based on community size, available employment and poverty information, or other variations in community characteristics.